Whether your priority is looks, security or energy savings, your home’s front door should make a lasting impression.

 The front door of a home is part of what makes people want to come inside.
 A colorful door or a custom glass entry door design adds instant character and charm, while a dingy old door instantly drags down curb appeal.

-But a door is more than a home’s focal point — it’s also the entryway to your living space, designed to keep energy in and unwanted visitors out.
+But a front entry door is more than a home’s focal point — it’s also the entryway to your living space, designed to keep energy in and unwanted visitors out.

 “Your entry door sets the tone for the entire home,” says Kathryn Cherne, owner of Design Inside, an interior design firm in Chicago.
 “It greets your guests and family to an environment that could be quaint and cozy, grand and lavish, or just plain fun.”